varabyte/kobweb/README.md

 # Filing issues and leaving feedback

-It is still early days and while we believe we've proven the feasibility of this approach at this point, there's still plenty of work to do to get to a 1.0 launch!
+It is still early days, and while we believe we've proven the feasibility of this approach at this point, there's still plenty of work to do to get to a 1.0 launch!
 We are hungry for the community's feedback, so please don't hesitate to:

 * [Open an issue](https://github.com/varabyte/kobweb/issues)